jdsteinbach/jdsteinbach.github.io/404/index.md

 Yeah, I hate it when a link breaks too.
 I&#8217;m really bummed that it happened to you on my site.

-Please check out the [home page](https://jdsteinbach) &ndash; hopefully you can find the missing article there.
+Please check out [the posts archive on my home page](https://jdsteinbach.com) &ndash; hopefully you can find the missing article there.
 If not, please [let me know](/contact/).

 Thanks!